 Eduardo Carrillo Senior Gallery: Art Department E-103 (459-2272)

-The Art Department has 3 glass cases available for Art students to exhibit their work.
-2 cases are outside in the Baskin Visual Arts Courtyard, 1 case is in the Art Department Administrative Offices E-104.
+The Art Department has 3 Mini-Galleries available for Art students to exhibit their work in glass cases.
+2 Mini-Galleries are outside in the Baskin Visual Arts Courtyard, 1 case is in the Art Department Administrative Offices E-104.
 Students can sign up for a case for a week in the Art Dept. Office.
+More information